2013 San Jose Earthquakes season

-The 2013 San Jose Earthquakes season is the club's 16th year of existence, as well as its 16th season in Major League Soccer and its sixth consecutive season in the top-flight of American soccer.
+The 2013 San Jose Earthquakes season was the club's 16th year of existence, as well as its 16th season in Major League Soccer and its sixth consecutive season in the top-flight of American soccer.
 Including all previous franchises, this is the 31st year with a soccer club in the San Jose area sporting the name "Earthquakes".

 San Jose entered the season as the defending Supporters' Shield winners, having the best regular season in 2012.